aaronsaray/aaronsaray.com/_posts/2009-09-18-trim-down-your-content-it-is-a-must.markdown

 ### The Examples

-The left picture is the original design.
+The top picture is the original design.
 The second picture is the trimmed version.

 [![](/uploads/2008/toomuchtext-300x196.png)](/uploads/2008/toomuchtext.png){: .thumbnail}